jessewzhong/mathcycle/README.md

 * User status not updated unless **next** is pressed after submitting a correct answer
 * Currently unable to access previously solved problems
 * Spam click of Math Evolved section not scripted
+* Fill in filler text of Math Evolved

 ## Problem Pool
 * Targetting around 50 problems per subject in ascending difficulty